-|Home Language Facebook Donate|
+|Home English Facebook Donate|

 Overview of LDS position

 The modern Church rarely discusses the translation process.
-However, the Church magazine Ensign continues to publish images every year depicting Joseph Smith translating the BOM with the gold plates directly in front of him and usually without any seering devices present.
+However, the Church magazine Ensign continues to publish images depicting Joseph Smith translating the BOM with the gold plates directly in front of him and usually without any seering devices present.
 The Ensign has on only two occasions printed quotes that say that Joseph translated the BOM by placing his face in a hat with a stone.
 This was in July 1993 and September 1977.